Choosing a residential care or nursing home

 They will assess your finances to work out what you can afford to pay for your residential or nusing home care.

 Temporary stays in a residential care or nursing home

 You may need a temporary stay in a home to recover from an illness or as a break for you and your carer.
-You should also be able to stay on a temporary basis for a trial period to see if the home suits you.
+You should also be able to stay temporarily to see if the home suits you.
 Some people also go to homes for day care.

 Residential care and nursing homes and hospital

-In exceptional circumstances, you may have to move to a home directly from hospital.
-On discharge from hospital, you have the right to choose the residential care or nursing home that best meets your needs.
+Sometimes you need to move to a home directly from hospital.
+On leaving hospital, you have the right to choose the residential care or nursing home that best meets your needs.

 You cannot be moved directly into a home against your will.
-Sometimes a hospital stay becomes necessary whilst living in a residential care or nursing home.
+Sometimes you'll need to go into hospital from a residential care or nursing home.

 Residential care and nursing homes standards

 In Northern Ireland, the Regulation and Quality Improvement Authority (RQIA) registers and inspects residential care and nursing homes.
-When you move into a home you should be made aware of the complaints procedure.
+When you move into a home, they should tell you about the complaints procedure.

-If you have any problems you can complain in the first instance to the home directly or to your local Trust.
-If you are then still not happy with the response you can contact the RQIA.
+You can complain immediately to the home or the local Trust.
+If you aren't happy with their response, you can contact RQIA.